Frank Solich: Nebraska

 Solich returned to college football at his alma mater in 1979, spending 19 seasons at Nebraska as an assistant coach under Tom Osborne: four as the freshman team coach, and 15 as running backs coach.
-In Solich's 19 years as an assistant, the Huskers captured 2.5 national championships and 11 conference titles.
+In Solich's 19 years as an assistant, the Huskers captured 3 national championships and 11 conference titles.
 He was the position coach for many of Nebraska's standout running backs of the 1980s and 1990s, including Tom Rathman, Calvin Jones, Ahman Green, and Lawrence Phillips.

 Osborne retired after the 1997 co-national championship season and named Solich as his successor.
 Solich directed the Huskers to six consecutive bowl games, including his 2001 squad, which started 11–0 but was beaten by Colorado 62–36 in the last regular season game.
 Despite that loss and failing to qualify for the Big 12 championship game, the Huskers still made it into the national championship game (ahead of #3 Colorado and #2 Oregon) in the Rose Bowl against Miami.
 Nebraska was beaten 37–14.
 Solich did win at least nine games in five of those six seasons, and finished among the top 10 teams in the nation three times.
 Solich compiled a 58–19 record (.753) at Nebraska.

 Solich's 1999 Huskers defeated the Texas Longhorns for the Big 12 championship.
 Solich was named the Big 12 Coach of the Year in 1999 and 2001, and was one of seven finalists for the Paul "Bear" Bryant Award in 2001.

 For the first five years as head coach, Solich served as his own offensive coordinator, as Osborne had for most of his tenure.
 His offenses centered on the option.
-He also utilized such plays as the Black 41 Flash Reverse Pass which became a highlight of Eric Crouch's Heisman Trophy-winning season in 2001.
+He also utilized such plays as the Black 41 Flash Reverse which became a highlight of Eric Crouch's Heisman Trophy-winning season in 2001.